fontm2/SecureVPSsetup/README.md

 This is small Guide to setup a secure (relative, because as soon as you expose you to the outside, there might be some attacks).
-Kudos to PitbullCH, a fellow node-op on a different project who shared most of this information (This is a subset of the instructions).
+Kudos to PitbullCH, a fellow node-op on a different project who shared most of the VPS setup information (This is a subset of the instructions).
 This guide is written to be used for Linux-OS on both, host machine and remote server (Debian).

 login to your newly setup server via ssh (most provider have ssh-server installed on your machine)